 PRO TIPThe skills section isn’t the only place to feature your skills.
 You can highlight your best skills everywhere on your resume in different ways.
 For example, you may include them in your resume summary, work experience, accomplishments, and even certifications.

-How to demonstrate Vba skills on your resume
+How do I list Vba skills on my resume

 - Built 8 MS Excel applications using VBA to help with process automation and control